 - A project will receive five (5) points if at least 10% of the income-restricted units in the project will be income-restricted at 30% of the area median gross income or below for the compliance period (including the extended use period).
 These points are available (a) if the project rent restricts those units at the 30% area median gross income level for the compliance period or (b) for units supported by the award of a project-based housing choice voucher contract (or a DHCD approved equivalent form of project-based assistance) with a term of fifteen (15) years or more.
 DHCD will consider project-based housing choice vouchers awarded through a recognized mobility program in awarding points in this section.
-At this time, DHCD is aware of one (1) such program being operated by the Baltimore Metropolitan Council. - Up to ten (10) points will be awarded to any project, regardless of location, based on the weighted average of area median gross income targeting by bedroom in a project.
+At this time, DHCD is aware of one (1) such program being operated by the Baltimore Metropolitan Council.
+For initial lease-up, project-based voucher units will be considered 30% units for the purposes of income targeting. - Up to ten (10) points will be awarded to any project, regardless of location, based on the weighted average of area median gross income targeting by bedroom in a project.
 For purposes of this calculation, the lowest income level used will be 20% of area median gross income.
 For the purposes of this section, units restricted at 20% of area median gross income excludes project-based vouchers (PBV), project-based rental assistance (PBRA) contracts, or equivalent federal rental assistance programs that serve households at or below 30% of the area median gross income.
 SRO or efficiency units will be counted as 0.67 bedrooms, and all weighted averages will be rounded to the nearest one hundredth of a percentage point.
-To calculate the weighted average, applicants should use the following process: - Determine the number of income-restricted bedrooms serving each percentage of area median gross income by multiplying the number of units of a given size by the number of bedrooms per unit. - Multiply each income-restricted bedroom by the maximum income target and add the sum of those totals together.
+To calculate the weighted average, applicants should use the following process:

-Divide the result by the total number of income-restricted bedrooms and round to the nearest one hundredth of a percentage point to determine the weighted average.
+- Determine the number of income-restricted bedrooms serving each percentage of area median gross income by multiplying the number of units of a given size by the number of bedrooms per unit. - Multiply each income-restricted bedroom by the maximum income target and add the sum of those totals together. - Divide the result by the total number of income-restricted bedrooms and round to the nearest one hundredth of a percentage point to determine the weighted average.